⚙️

 Anna Korhonen is a Professor of Natural Language Processing at the University of Cambridge where she co-directs the Language Technology Laboratory (LTL).
 She is also the director of the Centre for Human-Inspired Artificial Intelligence (CHIA) and the co-founder and co-director of the Institute for Technology and Humanity.
 She is a Senior Research Fellow of Churchill College, a Fellow of ACL and a Fellow of ELLIS.
 She is also a chair elect of EACL, the European Chapter of ACL, and previously served as a Turing Fellow of the Alan Turing Institute.

 Prior to starting her current position, she was a Royal Society University Research Fellow in this University, based in Computer Science and Linguistics.
-Before that, I was a JSPS postdoctoral fellow in Japan where she worked at the National Institute of Informatics in Tokyo.
+Before that, she was a JSPS postdoctoral fellow in Japan where she worked at the National Institute of Informatics in Tokyo.
 Previously, she was a researcher at University of Pennsylvania.
 Anna’s PhD is in Computer Science from the University of Cambridge and she holds masters degrees in both Computer Science and Linguistics.

-Research Areas
+Research

-Current research focuses on NLP and its many real-life applications (ranging from text mining to machine translation and dialogue systems) and on the development of responsible and human-centric NLP / AI aimed at social and global good
+• the development of responsible and human-centric NLP / AI aimed at social and global good